This page was most recently updated on May 8th, 2025

 B. Consideration.

-President, a policy decision previously made by the Board of Advisors must be reviewed or a new policy position may be considered.
+Upon written request signed by five (5) active members of the membership and submitted to the President, a policy decision previously made by the Board of Advisors must be reviewed, or a new policy position may be considered.

 SECTION 7.03 Powers and Duties.

-A. Powers.
+A Powers.

-Subject to powers exercised by members and as may be limited by the members, the Board of Advisors shall control the affairs of the Corporation, including of the property, funds, and policies of the Corporation, and shall have the power and authority to do and perform all acts and functions not inconsistent with these By-Laws or the laws of the state of Colorado or the United States pertaining to non-profit corporations.
-Further, the Board of Advisors shall have full and complete power, either by itself or through its appropriate officers, to sell, lease, encumber or otherwise dispose of any real or personal property of the Corporation, to invest or reinvest the proceeds thereof, or any portion of the income not used hereinafter provided, in such real or personal property as it deems expedient; to borrow money to and enhance the value of any of the Corporation’s property, or to carry out the purposes of the Corporation, and to take such security therefore as it deems appropriate.
+Subject to powers exercised by members and as may be limited by the members, the Board of Advisors shall control the affairs of the Corporation, including the property, funds, and policies of the Corporation.
+It shall have the power and authority to do and perform all acts and functions not inconsistent with these By-Laws or the laws of the state of Colorado or the United States pertaining to non-profit corporations.
+Further, the Board of Advisors shall have full and complete power, either by itself or through its appropriate officers, to sell, lease, encumber, or otherwise dispose of any real or personal property of the Corporation, to invest or reinvest the proceeds thereof, or any portion of the income not used hereinafter provided, in such real or personal property as it deems expedient; to borrow money to and enhance the value of any of the Corporation’s property, or to carry out the purposes of the Corporation, and to take such security therefore as it deems appropriate.
 In addition, the authority to borrow money to carry out the purposes of the Corporation and to pledge or mortgage its property, or any part thereof, for such indebtedness; to execute such deeds, mortgages, bills of sale, notes, or other conveyances or documents necessary to the management, control, sale, or disposition of the property of the Corporation, or any part thereof, to pay all the expenses of maintaining and managing the property of the Corporation, including all taxes, if any, levied thereon; to employ such agents, servants, and employees as may be necessary for the proper functioning of the Corporation, and to fix reasonable compensation therefore; to collect all debts due the Corporation and to compromise the same as it deems best; to settle, compromise, and litigate all claims by or against the Corporation or its property and generally to manage, hold, and dispose of its property in such manner as may be most expedient for the benefit of the Corporation; provided the granting of the specific powers hereafter to the Board of Advisors shall not be construed in any way as a limitation of the general powers hereby granted, or powers granted by the Articles of Incorporation or the laws of the state of Colorado.
 The Corporation will not act in the capacity of a lender and will not grant loans to any individual or organization.

 B. Additional duties.